 This claim is contradicted by the simple fact that even the astronauts who work outside the International Space Station are exposed to full sunlight without the shielding of the Earth’s atmosphere, just like their former colleagues on the Moon, yet they don’t get sunburned or overheated, even when they lift their reflective visors, as shown for example in Figures 8.7-2 to 8.7-5.
 The same applies to the astronauts who performed spacewalks outside Skylab, Shuttle and Mir.

-Figure 8-5.
+Figure 8.7-2.
 Jerry L. Ross working outside the Shuttle Atlantis (1991).
 NASA photo STS037-18-032.

-The outer helmet in turn had an inner visor, which filtered ultraviolet and infrared radiation, and an outer visor (the gold mirror-like surface visible in many photographs) that filtered visible light (like mirror shades) to prevent dazzling and provided a further barrier to ultraviolet and infrared rays.*
+The outer helmet in turn had an inner visor, which further filtered ultraviolet and infrared radiation, and an outer visor (the gold mirror-like surface visible in many photographs) that filtered visible light (like mirror shades) to prevent dazzling and provided a further barrier to ultraviolet and infrared rays.*

 * Biomedical Results of Apollo, Section 6, Chapter 6, Pressure Helmet Assembly.

-Essentially, the moonwalkers didn’t get sunburned for the same reason why you don’t get sunburned if you drive around in your car with the windows up: the transparent material allows visible light to get through but blocks the ultraviolet light that causes sunburns.
+Basically, moonwalkers didn’t get sunburned for the same reason why you don’t get sunburned if you drive around in your car with the windows up: the transparent material allows visible light to get through but blocks the ultraviolet light that causes sunburns.